-Trust ref Summary of Complaint Outcome Action(s) identified - Highlighted actions are outstanding and monitored via the Quality and Risk Management group for completion Q41819-61F Patient takes 5mg dexamphetamine daily at home, admitted for heart valve procedure.
-Give 25mg dexamphetamine in error Upheld Medication error discussed with relevant staff for their learning and reflection - ONGOING Staff who administered the medication has been asked to write a reflective account of the incident and will be discussed at the next departmental meeting - ONGOING Q41819-64F Father has life limiting illness.
+Trust ref Summary of Complaint Outcome Action(s) identified - Highlighted actions are outstanding and monitored via the Quality and Risk Management group for completion Q41819-64F Father has life limiting illness.
 Daughter is unhappy with length of time her father has had to wait before receiving treatment.
 Feels care has been unorganised and unprofessional.
 Upheld Increase in staffing, close monitoring of all bookings, additional training for new staff and a new telephone system with call monitoring has been implemented to improve bookings of appointments and follow ups - COMPLETED